BluJay24/CS3300_Project2/README.md

-# 3300project2
+# CS3300_Project2

-CS 3300 Project 2
+Second project for CS 3300, a course on Data Driven Web Applications at Cornell University.

-Data Driven Web Application Course
+The goal of this project was to incorporate interesting data into a dynamic data visualization that could be interactive for the user as well as synthesize or digest variable data via navigation.

-Second project in the course.
-Took a creative idea and turned it into a creative design which was applicable and fun for students to be engaged in.
+This projects focus was more geared towards being fun and creative, so we took a dataset that is in-depth but also very interesting.